Insular art

 Its artistic force comes from that tension between rule and invention.
 The page is rigorously geometric, yet it never feels mechanical.
 Flat bands of red, yellow, green, and dark outline keep the surface bright and severe at the same time, while the hand-drawn irregularities stop the pattern from becoming dead repetition.
 It has something of the logic of textile and jewelry design, but translated into a page that still feels ceremonial rather than decorative.

 That balance is what makes Lindisfarne so impressive.
 It is less compartmentalized than the Book of Durrow carpet page, but it is also less explosive than the Book of Kells Chi-Rho page.
-It holds the middle point of the cluster: stricter than Kells, richer than Durrow, and unusually clear in its geometric discipline.
+It holds the middle point of the Insular sequence: stricter than Kells, richer than Durrow, and unusually clear in its geometric discipline.

 How to place it in the Insular sequence